dexe-network/DeXe-Protocol/docs/Protocol/UserGuide/CreateDAO.md

 ## Voting settings

-On this page user can configure the settings for proposals, voting, vote delegation, rewards for activity in **DAO**.
+On this page, the user can configure the settings for proposals, voting, vote delegation, and rewards for activity in **DAO**.

 <img src="../img/userGuideDAOImg/userGuideImg_CreateDAOVoteSettings.png" height="400" />